Will-ALVIDI/cppStartingKit/README.md

 			]
 		}

-* Then you have to activate your custom build system by going to `Tools > Build System > User - C++`.
+* Then activate your custom build system by going to `Tools > Build System > User - C++`.

-I will just detail the first line which are the most important.
+I will just detail the first lines which are the most important.

 * `"g++"` invoke g++.exe.
 * `"-Wall"` will warn you for all errors.